 Plautianus blamed Caracalla, and Caracalla wanted to get rid of Plautianus.
 In Dio’s version, it is actually Caracalla who employs Saturninus, who is a centurion instead of a tribune, to tell the emperor about a bogus plot to murder him.
 Although the story is an obvious fabrication, Severus believes it to be true.
 He summons Plautianus to the palace and while he is haranguing him, Caracalla storms in and wants to kill him.
 While Severus holds back his son, Caracalla orders one of his attendants to kill the unfortunate Plautianus.

 It is quite possible that it was in fact Caracalla who had wanted to get rid of Plautianus all along, but we will never know.
 The prefect’s death was greeted with joy by Julia Domna and obviously Plautilla was stricken with grief at the death of her father.
 Both Herodianus and Dio agree that Plautianus’ body was thrown into the streets, although according to Dio, Severus later ordered the corpse to be collected and buried.
 Severus had Plautilla and her brother Plautius banished to Sicily and subsequently to Lipari, where they were later killed on the orders of Caracalla.
 Saturninus would also be killed.
 The emperor appointed Quintus Maecius Laetus and the famous jurist Aemilius Papinianus as the new praetorian prefects.
-It was the latter who led the trial against Bulla Felix (‘Lucky Charm’), a notorious Roman bandit who was finally arrested in 207.
+It was the latter who led the trial against Bulla Felix (‘Lucky Charm’), a notorious Roman bandit who was finally arrested in 206 or 207.
 Bulla had led a band of about 600 brigands and had behaved like some sort of Robin Hood avant la lettre.
 He had escaped justice for two years, but was finally arrested and thrown to the beasts (damnatio ad bestias).
 After that, his now leaderless band broke up.